seek-oss/sku/.changeset/gold-impalas-swim.md

 'sku': patch
 ---

-Compile vocab translations before running storybook-build
+Ensure translations are available when running storybook